 An Advisory Board informs the Centre's overall work.
 It is made up of leading practitioners, policy-makers and academics from across the third sector.
 Their main role is to advise on the general strategy for TSRC, supporting its impact strategy, acting as ambassadors for the Centre, receiving, commenting and approving the Annual Report.

-TSRC will continue to undertake research for other funders and commissioners in the third sector field.
+TSRC continues to undertake research for other funders and commissioners in the third sector field.